How To Get Medical Bills Reimbursed Through Medi-Share

 Some might object that the self-pay rate for a service is typically cheaper than the discounting provided by PHCS.
 While this is true in some cases, Medi-Share’s PPO pricing presents the greatest savings most of the time.
 Of all the Member Reimbursements processed in 2018, our PHCS pricing provided the greatest discount 61% of the time.

-In instances where members have researched the medical service and are confident they can secure a better self-pay rate they are free to pursue.
+In instances where members have researched the medical service and are confident they can secure a better self-pay rate, they are free to pursue it.
 However, members still must submit self-paid medical bills to Medi-Share on a standard Healthcare Industry form.
 It is important that members discuss the provider’s willingness to provide these forms as often part of the self-pay discount is the elimination of this administrative overhead.

 Further, if a member is in their first 36 months of membership they need to consider whether this bill could be related to a pre-existing condition and, therefore, ineligible for sharing.
 This is extremely important for high dollar bills.